yan99033/VisualSLAMTutorial/libraries/datastructure/README.md

-# Image loader
+# Datastructure

-This library provides the functionality to load a set of images to the visual SLAM system.
+This library provides the data structures to the visual SLAM system.